tacman/api-finish/README.md

 # API Platform Tutorial

-Well hi there!
 This repository holds the code and script for the [API Platform](https://symfonycasts.com/screencast/api-platform) course on SymfonyCasts.

+It has been updated to work with PHP8 and Symfony >= 5.4.
+It uses api-platform/core:^2.6, and uses attributes rather than annotations.

+At the moment, tests don't work, the wrong client is being wired into phpunit.

 ## Setup